arafatm/arafatm.github.io/_articles/agile/shape-up.md

 _think_ we need to do at the start of a project and the tasks we _discover_ we need to do in the course of doing real work.

-The team naturally starts off with some imagined tasks—the ones they assume they’re going to have to do just by thinking about the problem.
+The team naturally starts off with some imagined tasks - the ones they assume they’re going to have to do just by thinking about the problem.
 Then, as they get their hands dirty, they discover all kinds of other things that we didn’t know in advance.
 These unexpected details make up the true bulk of the project